JukkoInc/jukko-android-sdk/README.md

 ### Usage

 ##### Initialization
-Initialization has to be done before Jukko can be customized and launched.
-The method will need the API key and context.
+Initialization has to be done before Jukko SDK can be customized and launched.
+The method will need an API key and context object.
 The API key can be generated in the dashboard after registration.
 You can register on [Jukko website](https://jukko.com).

 ```java